FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 Limerick Youth Service delivers the project through a service level agreement with Limerick

 City & County Council.
+They explained that Limerick Comhairle is a place where young
+---
-They explained that Limerick Comhairle is a place where young--- people in Limerick come together to discuss and work through topics that have a significant
+people in Limerick come together to discuss and work through topics that have a significant

 meaning to all young people.